oliverhaas/django-components/docs/concepts/advanced/rendering_js_css.md

 - A JS script is injected to manage component dependencies, enabling lazy loading of JS and CSS for HTML fragments.

-!!! info

-    This strategy is required for fragments to work properly, as it sets up the dependency manager that fragments rely on.

 !!! note "How the dependency manager works"

     The dependency manager is a JS script that keeps track of all the JS and CSS dependencies that have already been loaded.